smartnic/sigcomm21_artifact/README.md

 diff benchmark_after.k2 benchmark_after.k2.out
 ```

-You may get (this is the result from my run)
+You may see (this is the result from our run)
 ```
 1,4c1
 < MOV64XC 0 0